iuthub/group-project-cornzone/README.md

 ## Installation

 The project is written with Laravel.
-To run you need php version at least 7.2.5 and MySQL database Use the package manager.
+To run you need php version at least 7.2.5 and MySQL database.
 After installing php, MySQL database and [Composer](https://getcomposer.org/) package manager, you need to fill in the .env file according to the provided example and run the commands below.

 ```bash
 # generate laravel app key